When can dictionary learning uniquely recover sparse data from subsamples?: Proofs of probabilistic theorems

-Consider the polynomial $g(A,t)$ defined as the sum of the squares of all $k \times k$ minors of the matrix $M$.
-This polynomial involves the indeterminates $t^j_{S_1,\ell_1},\ldots, t^j_{S_k,\ell_k}$, $j = 1,\ldots,k$, as well as indeterminates contained in the sets of columns $A_{S_1},\ldots,A_{S_k}$ from $A$.
-By construction, the polynomial $g$ evaluates to a nonzero number for a substitution of the indeterminates for real numbers if and only if the corresponding $k$ columns of $M$ span a $k$-dimensional space.\footnote{If column rank of $M$ is $k$, then (since row rank equals column rank) there are $k$ linearly independent rows; the determinant of this submatrix is nonzero.}
+Let $g(A,\mathbf{t})$ be the polynomial defined as the sum of the squares of all $k \times k$ sub-determinants of $M$.
+This polynomial involves the indeterminates $t^j_{S_1,\ell_1},\ldots, t^j_{S_k,\ell_k}$ ($j = 1,\ldots,k$), as well as indeterminates contained in columns $A_{S_1},\ldots,A_{S_k}$.
+By construction, the polynomial $g$ evaluates to a nonzero number for a substitution of real numbers for the indeterminates if and only if the $k$ columns of $M$ span a $k$-dimensional space.\footnote{If column rank of $M$ is $k$, then (since row rank equals column rank) there are $k$ linearly independent rows; the determinant of this submatrix is nonzero.}

-Fix a real matrix $A$ satisfying CS condition (\ref{CSassump}).
+Fix a real-valued matrix $A$ satisfying spark condition (\ref{CSassump}).
 We first claim that for almost every substitution for the indeterminates $t^j_{S,\ell}$ with real numbers, the polynomial $g$ evaluates to a nonzero real number.
-To verify this, it is enough to show that \textit{some} substitution of real numbers for the indeterminates in $g$ gives a nonzero real value for $g$.\footnote{Let $g$ be a polynomial with real coefficients in some indetereminates.
-It is an elementary fact that $g$ is identically the zero polynomial if and only if for every substitution of the indeterminates in $g$ with real numbers, the polynomial $g$ evaluates to zero (e.g., \cite[Corollary 1.7]{Lang02}).
-Moreover, it follows from basic facts in real analysis that if $g$ is not the zero polynomial, for almost every substitution of reals the polynomial $g$ evaluates to a nonzero number (i.e., $g $ evaluates to zero on a set of Lebesgue measure zero).} However, this is clear since we can choose appropriate $t^j_{S,\ell}$ so that $M$ consists of $k$ different columns of $A$, which are linearly independent by assumption.
-We have therefore verified the following. \begin{lemma} Fix $A \in \mathbb R^{n \times m}$ satisfying (\ref{CSassump}).
-With probability one, no subset of $k$ vectors from $Y$ is linearly dependent. \end{lemma}
+Note this would imply that with probability one all subsets of $Y$ with $k$ elements are linearly independent (as a finite union of sets with measure zero also has measure zero).
+Somewhat surprisingly, to verify this claim about $g$, it is enough to show that \textit{some} substitution of real numbers for the indeterminates gives a nonzero real value for $g$.
+Perhaps because we feel this fact should be more well-known, we state it here.
+It can be proved by induction on the number of indeterminates and Fubini's theorem in real analysis (the base case being that a nonzero univariate polynomial has finitely many roots).
+We note that the same statement also holds for real analytic $g$.